RomanLabGit/SubMail/README.md

-## Autonomys Network SubMail Messenger
+## SubMail Messenger

-Welcome to the SubMail Messenger project!
+Welcome to the Autonomys Network SubMail Messenger project!
 This is a blockchain messenger dApp that allows sending text messages with attachments to any Autonomys EVM wallet address.

+### Features

+- **User-Friendly Interface**: one-page web application with a handy user interface
+- **Message notifications**: instant notifications via IMs (Telegram, Discord) and email
+- **Auto Drive archiving**: you can archive all your messages to the permanent Autonomys Auto Drive storage
+- **Large attachments support**: sending large attachments encrypted via Auto Drive storage

+### Deployed application link

+You can check the live dApp demo here: https://submail.app/

+---

 ### Prerequisites
 - Node.js: Version 14 or higher is recommended.
 - npm: Node Package Manager, comes with Node.js.

-### Features

-- **User-Friendly Interface**: Some text.

----
+- MongoDB (local or cloud database like MongoDB Atlas).

 ## Getting Started